jimmygizmo/AnsibleMyEC2/README.md

 ### Automate your EC2 instances with clean/simple Ansible:

-### Create, Setup, Deploy, Operate: Containerized Full Stack Apps
+### Create, Setup, Deploy, Operate: Containerized Full Stack Apps.

-### Perfect for teams to run a dev environment for containerized apps
+### Perfect for teams to run a dev environment for containerized apps.

 ### Academically straightforwad implementation of Ansible - Great for learning!
 ----

+## Overview

 Ansible running locally in a Python virtual environment, set up in the simplest and cleanest possible way to empower developers who use AWS EC2 instances for straightforward, containerized full stack deployments.